ddowse/pf-tunnelactive/README.md

 The Programm takes 2 arguments.

-The first is the time in seconds to wait for the connection status to change to "Up" for eacht tunnel/vpn.
+The first is the time in seconds to wait for the connection status to change to "Up" for eacht tunnel/vpnid.
 The second is the intervall to recheck the status of the connections in seconds.

 In the example above it's 10 seconds to wait for the VPN Connection to establish and recheck every 3 seconds after a successful connection is made for all tunnels.

-To stop the exection, you have to terminate to program.
+To stop the exection, you have to terminate to program at the moment e.g. like this.

 ```
 [2.5.0-DEVELOPMENT][root@pfSense.localdomain]/root: pkill -f tunnelactive.php